 Hazard mitigation funds are available to municipalities and other organizations to help reduce or eliminate loss of life and property by taking measures to reduce the impacts of future disasters.

-The VEM Mitigation Team supports other state agencies, non-profits, Regional Planning Commissions and municipalities in applying for and implementing FEMA Hazard Mitigation Grant Program (HMGP) projects.
+The VEM Mitigation Team supports other state agencies, non-profits, Regional Planning Commissions and municipalities in applying for and implementing projects under the FEMA Hazard Mitigation Assistance (HMA) grant programs.
 We also support Regional Planning Commissions and municipalities in conducting natural hazard mitigation planning, and developing FEMA-approved Local Hazard Mitigation Plans.

 “Hazard Mitigation” is sustained action taken to reduce or eliminate long-term risk to people and their property from hazards.

 If your agency, municaplity, RPC, tribe or private non-profit has received an award under any of the Hazard Mitigation Assistance (HMA) grant programs, please consider the following information.

 - Quarterly Reports are due January 15th, April 15th, July 15th and October 15th.
 Failure to submit quarterly reports may result in delayed or halted reimbursement.

 - Upon project completion, and after all final reimbursement requests have been submitted, please contact Lauren Oates to request a closeout visit.

 - Should your project require unanticipated cost overruns (potentially available, but only under HMGP) and/or scope of work alterations please contact Lauren Oates and fill out a Grant Modification Request Form.

 Eligible Applicants and/or Subapplicants

 - Local governments (HMGP, PDM and FMA)